Mandi Municipal Corporation

 Mandi Municipal Corporation (MMC) is the municipal corporation of Mandi District in Himachal Pradesh, and is the chief nodal agency for the administration of the city.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Sitamarhi Municipal Corporation is headed by Mayor of city and governed by Commissioner.
 Mandi Municipal Corporation has been formed with functions to improve the infrastructure of town.

 History and administration

 Mandi Municipal Corporation was formed to improve the infrastructure of the town as per the needs of local population.

 Mandi Municipal Corporation has been categorised into wards and each ward is headed by councillor for which elections are held every 5 years.

-Mandi Municipal Corporation is governed by mayor Deepali Jaswal and administered by Municipal Commissioner.
+Mandi Municipal Corporation is governed by Mayor Suman Thakur and administered by Municipal Commissioner Rohit Rathour, HPAS.

 Revenue sources

 The following are the Income sources for the corporation from the Central and State Government.